Summer & Cinnamon

 • Meringues

-This keeps the board from feeling too heavy.
+This keeps the board from feeling too heavy or beige.
+Fresh fruit adds brightness and visual relief.

 • Strawberries

-These fill gaps and make everything look abundant.
+These fill gaps and make the board look abundant.
+Drop these in last to fill holes.

 • Caramels